-- 6.3.12.
+6.3.12.
 The Borough's major employment locations are mostly either side of the A590.
 Over the past 25 years, the main industrial and business park growth in the Travel to Work Area has occurred at Furness Business Park.
 However, this area is now almost fully developed and there is a need for alternative sites.
 Over the Plan period, the Council's priority for employment development is at Waterfront Business Park on Barrow Island.
-However, other sites are also required to meet the diverse demand for land and premises and to enable a choice of land for development, and these are identified in Policy EC2. - 6.3.13.
+However, other sites are also required to meet the diverse demand for land and premises and to enable a choice of land for development, and these are identified in Policy EC2.

+- 6.3.13.
 There is currently little choice of land and premises in the Borough and there is a need to diversify the local economy.
 Subsequently, the Local Plan identifies a suitable choice of land to enable growth to take place which is at a rate higher than the employment projection set out in the Employment Land Study (July 2016) and summarised below.
 The employment land requirement will also be met through the development of windfall sites (see Policy EC3); 'Land Retained for Port Related Use and Development' identified in Policy BP3 of the Barrow Port Area Action Plan and development by BAE Systems within BAE's premises. - 6.3.14.
-The Employment Land Study (July 2016) proposes that a minimum of 29.7 ha of new employment land is planned for between 2012 and 2031.
-The Study splits this requirement as follows:
+The Employment Land Study (July 2016) proposes that a minimum of 23.2 ha of new employment land is planned for between 2014 and 2031.
+The Study splits this requirement as follows.

-Total Area Use Class Total Floorspace B1 4.7 ha 19,165 sq m B2 48,754 sq m 14.7 ha B8 25,304 sq m 5.3 ha Plus remaining part of Barrow 8 ha Island Growth Zone Total 32.7 ha
+Use Class Total Floorspace Total Area

+B1, B2, B8 80,002 sq. m 11.2 ha

+Plus remaining part of Barrow 12 ha Island Local Enterprise Zone

+Total 23.2 ha

-Table 3: Proposed Employment Land
+Table 5: Proposed Employment Land

 - 6.3.15.
-An additional 8 ha is added to the requirement in the above table, to take account of the Barrow Island Growth Zone.
-The Enterprise Zone status of this part of the site provides much greater incentives for development and Government funding is enabling site preparation works to take place.
-The level of growth of major manufacturing companies in Furness has not been seen in the area for many years, and the Growth Zone is considered to be a key site that is suitable for firms keen to expand their supply chain presence.
-Therefore, it is considered appropriate to include the site area of the Growth Zone at Waterfront Business Park as an additional component of growth over the Plan period. - 6.3.16.
+An additional 12 ha is added to the requirement in the above table, to take account of the Barrow Island Local Enterprise Zone.
+Enterprise Zone benefits of this part of the site provide much greater incentives for development and Government funding is enabling site preparation works to take place.
+The level of growth of major manufacturing companies in Furness has not been seen in the area for many years, and the Local Enterprise Zone is considered to be a key site that is suitable for firms keen to expand their supply chain presence.
+Therefore, it is considered appropriate to include the site area of the Local Enterprise Zone at Waterfront Business Park as an additional component of growth over the Plan period. - 6.3.16.
 Employment development should be concentrated in the town of Barrow, although some land has also been identified in Dalton at Crooklands Business Park and Long Lane Industrial Estate.
 The Employment Land Study identifies a need for land and premises for businesses that are starting-up, particularly managed business space.
 The Central Barrow Masterplan will provide an opportunity to identify suitable locations for such space in Barrow town centre, such as the conversion of existing empty buildings.